Introduction

 Why Impostor

 - Native and fast.
-A Rust core with an OS-native webview (Tauri), not Electron.
+A Rust core with an OS-native webview, not Electron.
 Cold start and memory footprint are a fraction of the usual API clients.

 - Local-first.
 Your workspace is just a folder of human-readable YAML files — one request per file.
 No account, no cloud, no telemetry.
 Commit it to git and diff/review/branch your API collection like any other code.

 - Secrets stay safe.
-Sensitive values live in your OS keychain, never on disk in plain text.
+Sensitive values are stored encrypted on your device — unlocked by your OS keychain — never on disk in plain text.

 - Beyond REST.
-WebSocket, Server-Sent Events, and gRPC are first-class request types, not bolted-on extras.
+WebSocket, Server-Sent Events, gRPC, and MCP (the Model Context Protocol) are first-class request types, not bolted-on extras.

 How the docs are organised